laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Please note that the separation between standard CBOR processing and the processing required by the Application Profile is a conceptual
-one: Both Application Profile processing and standard CBOR processing can be combined into a encoder/decoder specifically designed for the Application Profile.
+one: Instead of employing generic encoders/decoders, both Application Profile processing and standard CBOR processing can be combined into a encoder/decoder specifically designed for the Application Profile.